 The Semi-Independent Apartment Program is funded by rent payments or Department of Mental Health funding; all residents must have Medicaid coverage.

 Learn more by calling Shelley Buck at 417-761-6412.

 For information on our South Creek Apartment Program, contact Matt Awad at 417-761-6374.

 STEPS stands for Supportive Transitional Educational Partnership for Success.
 Our STEPS program places clients in independent apartments throughout the Springfield community.
 These are individuals who require intensive support and assistance – but not the structure of the Semi-Independent Apartment Program or Residential Care Facilities.
 The program has three levels of intervention/assistance: maximum, moderate, and transitional.

-Additional supportive housing is available at our Clifton and Catalpa Apartments for low-income persons with psychiatric disabilities, including those with recent histories of homelessness.
+Additional supportive housing is available at our Clifton, Catalpa, and Edenton Ridge Apartments for low-income persons with psychiatric disabilities, including those with recent histories of homelessness.
 Residential Specialists are on-site 24/7 to assist clients with crisis management, problem solving, and to monitor client progress toward treatment goals.
 Community support is provided to the residents to assist with any needs they may encounter while living independently.

 STEPS Program participants must have Medicaid coverage; the program utilizes Department of Mental Health funds for rent and other living expenses for clients.

 At the Clifton and Catalpa Apartments, which are HUD 811 PRAC properites, 30 percent of household income is applied toward monthly rent.
 Tenants must pay a move-in deposit equal to one month’s rent and are responsible for their own cable, utilities, and internet service.